JackDilger/wescout-milestone-3/README.md

 - The site has been fully tested and there are no known bugs.
+- Adding players with the same name to database has been allowed.
+This is so users can see scouting notes from other users, and so they can use the site to maintain their personalised scouting lists.

 Here is a list of notable bugs during development: